-NORD gratefully acknowledges V. Reid Sutton, MD, Associate Professor, Department of Molecular and Human Genetics, Baylor College of Medicine & Texas Children's Hospital, for assistance in the preparation of this report.
+NORD gratefully acknowledges V. Reid Sutton, MD, Professor, Department of Molecular and Human Genetics, Baylor College of Medicine & Texas Children's Hospital, for assistance in the preparation of this report.

 Aicardi syndrome typically begins as involuntary muscle spasms between four months and four years of age.
 Other symptoms may include epilepsy, intellectual disability, profound muscle weakness (hypotonia), an abnormally small head (microcephaly), abnormally small eyes (microphthalmia), an incomplete development of the retina and nerve in the back of the eye (colobomas), and/or abnormalities of the ribs and/or spinal column.
 Children of all ages with Aicardi syndrome have significant delay in motor development.
 Aicardi syndrome can be life-threatening during childhood due to complications from upper respiratory infections.